 Getting a research grant or a graduate assistantship are some ways to be able to study abroad for free.
 Such grants include the Innovative Asia initiative, conducted by the Japan International Cooperation Agency (JICA), which aims to enhance the circulation of competent human resources between Japan and Asian countries and to promote innovation throughout Asia, by providing students from 12 Asian countries with opportunities to conduct research, enroll in master’s or doctoral programs at Japanese universities and participate in internships with Japanese companies.
 Officially dispatched students under the program will enroll in Tokyo Institute of Technology (Tokyo Tech) as Research Students in the Research Student Program.

 Fulfilling your study abroad dream don’t need to come with a hefty price tag.
 Surely, through one of these ways, you can enjoy not only an educational experience but also a cultural one.
-To learn more about studying abroad, check out https://www.edukasyon.ph/study-abroad.
+Learn more about studying abroad here.